 )

 Similar to the first section of this blog post, I’m not sure that there’s not a lot we can do here to influence the Compose compiler.
-We can add @Stable and @Immutable to our own classes, but judging from the dp example above, it seems that may not always work.
+We can add @Stable

-Release build?
+Release build?#

 At the start of this blog post we mentioned that you need to enable the Compose Compiler metrics on a release build.
 When you build your app in debug mode, the Compose compiler enables a number of things to enable faster iteration of development.
 One of those things is Live Literals, which enables Android Studio to ‘inject’ updated values for certain parameter values without having to recompile your composables.

 To do that, the Compose compiler replaces certain default parameter values with some generated code.
 Android Studio can then call that code to set new values.
-The end effect is that generated Live Literal code will cause your default parameters to be @dynamic, when they’re not actually dynamic.
+The end effect is that generated Live Literal code will cause your default parameters to be @dynamic

 You can see an example below.
-The red is debug mode output, and green is from the release build.
-The expanded parameter changes to @static in release mode:
+The red is debug

 --- debug.txt 2022-04-06 14:43:16.000000000 +0100